clintonhealthaccess/chai-kevin-data/README.md

 			SummValue.groovy
 			AggregationValue.groovy
 			ModeValue.groovy

+#### Null values handling

+NormalizedDataElement values handle inexistant value differently than null values.
+An inexistant value is simply skipped, and the NormalizedDataElementValue will store a null instance.

+	expression		values				result
+	----------		------				------
+	$13				value not in DB		Value.NULL_INSTANCE()
+	$13				value is null		Value.NULL_INSTANCE()

+In both cases, the *status* flag of the NormalizedDataElementValue is set to `VALID`.
+Therefore, when a NormalizedDataElementValue holds `Value.NULL_INSTANCE()`, it is not possible to tell whether it is because it references a non-existant NormalizedDataElementValue or a value that is `Value.NULL_INSTANCE()`.

+There are 2 other cases where a NormalizedDataElementValue will hold `Value.NULL_INSTANCE()`:

+- When an data element referenced to in an expression has been deleted, the status flag is set to `MISSING_DATA_ELEMENT`.
+- When the NormalizedDataElement is missing an expression for a certain period and/or location type, the status flag is set to `MISSING_EXPRESSION`.
+- When the expression is not well-formed, the status flag is set to `ERROR`.

+For calculations, a partial value will hold a `Value.NULL_INSTANCE` in those cases :
+- The expression is not well-formed or contains an error (division by zero for example).
+- All the values to aggregate are either `Value.NULL_INSTANCE` or do not exist in the database.

+Values that do not exist and values that are null are treated the same by the calculation.
+They are simply ignored in the aggregation and the data location they belong to will not be counted in the aggregation.

+### API

 There are a few API that allow manipulation of data and values, they are the ```DataService``` that contains methods to retrieve data (data elements and calculations), ```ExpressionService``` that contains methods to calculate **normalized data elements** and **calculations**, the ```ValueService``` that contains methods to retrieve values from the database and the ```RefreshValueService``` that contains method to refresh some or all of the **normalized data elements** and **calculations** using the ```ValueService``` and ```ExpressionService```.